insideout/ai/_posts/2020-02-07-rules-eased-for-self-driving-vehicle.md

 ---
 category: news
 title: "Rules eased for self-driving vehicle"
 excerpt: "DETROIT -- For the first time, the U.S. government's highway safety agency has approved a company's request to deploy a self-driving vehicle that doesn't meet federal safety standards that apply to cars and trucks driven by humans.
-The National Highway ..."
+The National Highway Traffic Safety Administration granted temporary approval for Silicon Valley robotics company ..."
 publishedDateTime: 2020-02-07T06:44:00Z
 webUrl: "https://www.arkansasonline.com/news/2020/feb/07/rules-eased-for-self-driving-vehicle-20/?latest"
 type: article